Site components for Configuration Manager

 Use the Configuration Manager Service Manager

-In the Configuration Manager console, click Monitoring > System Status, and then click Component Status.
+In the Configuration Manager console, go to the Monitoring workspace, expand System Status, and select the Component Status node.

 When the Configuration Manager Service Manager opens, connect to the site that you want to manage.

-If you do not see the site that you want to manage, click Site, click Connect, and then enter the name of the site server of the correct site.
+If you don't see the site that you want to manage, go to the Site menu, and select Connect.
+Then enter the name of the site server of the correct site.

 Expand the site and navigate to Components or Servers, depending on where the components that you want to manage are located.

 In the right pane, select one or more components.
-Then on the Component menu, click Query to update the status of your selection.
+Then on the Component menu, select Query to update the status of your selection.

 After the status of the component is updated, use one of the four action-based options on the Component menu to modify the component's operation.
 After you request an action, you must query the component to display the new status of the component.

-Close the Configuration Manager Service Manager when you are finished modifying the operational status of components.
+Close the Configuration Manager Service Manager when you're finished modifying the operational status of components.